Accessibility Requirements - 23rd September 2019

 This sounds worrying, should I be concerned?

-All UK service providers do have a legal obligation to make reasonable adjustments under the Equality Act 2010, however, schools and nurseries are exempt from the 2018 Public Sector Bodies (Website and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+All UK service providers do have a legal obligation to make reasonable adjustments under the Equality Act 2010, however, schools and nurseries are partially exempt from the 2018 Public Sector Bodies (Website and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 The only exception to this rule is the content on your website that people need to use in order to use your services - for example registration forms, forms that let you outline school meal preferences or content relating to information like term dates and uniform.